-Definition of service: Every seven weeks, the Rotating Collections Service selects and provides public and academic member libraries with loans of westerns, romances, mysteries, large print books, popular fiction, non-fiction, audiocassettes, books on compact disc and Spanish language books.
-Materials provided by the rotating collections service supplement the collections of public and academic member libraries.
+Definition of service: Quarterly, the Rotating Collections Service selects and provides public and academic member libraries with loans of westerns, romances, mysteries, large print books, popular fiction, non-fiction, audiocassettes, books on compact disc and Spanish language books.
+Materials provided by the Rotating collections service supplement the collections of public and academic member libraries.
 A compact disc cleaner and repair machine is available for member libraries to use at SCKLS.

-Staff and resources: One full-time staff; one half-time staff and one half-time driver.
+Staff and resources: One thirty-hour-a-week, one fifteen-hour-a-week staff and one ten-hour-a week driver.
 A rotating collections van is used to make deliveries.